 It's also worth pointing out that sociopathy is a congenital psychological condition that results in an inability to understand or empathize with other people's feelings, and contrary to what the fandom believes, it's not something you can really be "cured" of.
-Sherlock's genuine admiration for Irene, fondness for Mrs. Hudson, his friendship with John, and his remorse over his callous speech over Molly's Christmas gift make it clear that he does care about other people.
+Sherlock's genuine admiration for Irene, fondness for Mrs. Hudson, his friendship with John, and his remorse over his callous speech to Molly at Christmas make it clear that he does care about other people.

 Is John really the meekBadass Normal he presents himself as, or is he a man Born in the Wrong Century who hangs around Sherlock out of a psychological need to fight for something or someone?
 As Mycroft correctly pointed out, he's only truly calm when facing dangerous situations, and didn't hesitate to kill an old man (who was a serial killer) to protect Sherlock.

-Sherlock's sexuality is forever up for debate; not just in context of this show, but also historically (though in the original Arthur Conan Doyle stories there is really no debating that he's an aromantic asexual).
+Sherlock's sexuality is forever up for debate; not just in context of this show, but also historically.
 Benedict Cumberbatch, who plays the role of Sherlock, claims that his version of the consulting detective is asexual (and by that he most likely means aromantic as well); creator Steven Moffat insists that he is "heterosexual but devoted to celibacy;" Sherlock/Irene fans label him as heteroromantic sapiosexual; Sherlock/Molly fans see him as either heteroromantic heterosexual or heteroromantic asexual; and Sherlock/John fans go with homoromantic asexual or outright homosexual.
 Since Word of God is gospel, as of now the canon interpretation is heterosexual, though A Scandal in Belgravia, the only episode in which Sherlock shows even the slightest romantic interest in/physical attraction towards anyone, heavily hints at his sapiosexuality — or, alternatively, If It's You, It's Okay where Irene is concerned.

 Likewise, John in canon is clearly heteroromantic heterosexual, though Sherlock/John fans insist on his being bisexual or biromantic heterosexual; or, again, If It's You, It's Okay for Sherlock.